sunrooff/DevOps_online_Kyiv_2020Q42021Q1/m5/task5.1/readme.md

 1) Examine the tree command.
-Master the technique of applying a template, for example, display all files that contain a character c, or files that contain a specific sequence of characters.
+Master the technique of applying a template, for example, display all files that contain a character c, or files that contain a specific sequence of characters.</br>
 ![1](./screenshots/1.1.1.png)</br>

-List subdirectories of the root directory up to and including the second nesting level.
+- List subdirectories of the root directory up to and including the second nesting level.
 ![1](./screenshots/1.1.png)</br>

 2) What command can be used to determine the type of file (for example, text or